-If I have seen it once I have seen it a thousand times, bored with their work wardrobe a woman will try something different and buy a piece that is a unlike anything else in their wardrobe.
-Problem is, because this piece was bought more as an attempt to shake things up than it was to enhance and work with what they already own, it winds up sitting in the closet, eventually making its way to the back to collect dust.
+If I have seen it once I have seen it a thousand times, bored with their work wardrobe a woman will try something different and buy a piece that is unlike anything else in their wardrobe.
+The problem is because this piece was bought more as an attempt to shake things up than it was to enhance and work with what they already own, it winds up sitting in the closet, eventually making its way to the back to collect dust.
 It’s why I love getting to the end of a closet when I am with a client, all these pieces come out of hiding and we have a good laugh.

 I understand the reason why women do this.
 Boredom can make even the most rational a little rash.
 I know I have enough poorly thought out haircuts in my past to account for this.
 Yet, when it comes to fashion, I think it is more than just boredom that causes this, I think this behavior comes from not understanding that keeping work style simple but still interesting isn’t as hard as it looks.